By Scott Lorenz

 14. When choosing a book design ask yourself how the cover will look on your website home page.
-Consistency and redundancy are important so you’ll want to use the same design elements on your website that you do on your book cover.
+Consistency and redundancy are important, so you’ll want to use the same design elements on your website that you do on your book cover.
 For this reason, I suggest using the same designer for your book cover and for your website if possible.

 15. Show your cover designs to as many people in your target group of potential readers.
 Get their reactions and opinions.
 It costs you nothing and you’ll likely find out something you did not realize before.

-Bottom line: Get involved early in the entire book publishing design process and get at least three creative concepts for the front cover, back cover, and spine.
+The Bottom line: Get involved early in the entire book publishing design process and get at least three creative concepts for the front cover, back cover, and spine.
 Don’t let it be the ‘last thing’ you do.

 And finally, the most important rule in book publishing and marketing – Know Your Reader!
-All books have a target reader and in all genres there are varying degrees of readers.
+All books have a target reader, and, in all genres, there are varying degrees of readers.
 Targeting the reader who is most likely to purchase your book is critical.
 Authors who know the demographics of their readers are equipped to assemble the fonts and graphics best able to grab the reader’s eye and instantly convey the message that “this book is for you.”